-In addition to grade point average requirements, any student with the following grade and progress criteria will no longer be eligible for federal and state financial aid.
+In addition to grade point average requirements, any student with the following grade and progress criteria may no longer be eligible for federal and state financial aid.

-- Incomplete grades are viewed as an "F" grade until a grade is posted for the class. - F Failing.
-Students who receive a grade point average of 0.0 due to all "F" grades in one semester. - W Withdrawn.
-Students who fail to complete any credit hours due to withdrawal from all classes in one semester.
+- I An incomplete grade is viewed as an "F" grade until a grade is posted for the class. - F Failing: Students who receive a grade point average of 0.0 due to all "F" grades in one semester. - W Withdrawn: Students who fail to complete any credit hours due to withdrawal from all classes in one semester.